 The papers can be found in the links below:

-I have met many ladies like me who are in male dominated career paths and they also strive hard… Click To TweetBlend in
+I have met many ladies like me who are in male dominated career paths and they also strive hard to be the best and make a difference Click To TweetBlend in

 Whether you are in a local or global community, do not isolate yourself.
 Nneka, although from Africa, found herself working and studying in Asia.
 She quickly learned the language and befriended some locals.